 - chopped green onions and sesame seeds, for garnish

-Add asparagus to the pan and continue to saute 3-4 minutes until chicken is cooked through and asparagus is tender.
+- Add asparagus and mushrooms to the pan and continue to saute 3-4 minutes until chicken is cooked through and asparagus and mushrooms are tender.